NTP17/AKVP_x09/README.md

 # AKVP x09, a 9-bit processor
-My take on HCMUT's Department of Electronics' 9-bit processor.

 Yes, you read it right.
 NINE bits, not EIGHT.
 I'm just doing what I was required to do.